 Rev. Nelson Cornelson Nix - 1866 - 1944

-Distinguished educator, religious leader, and business man, Nix was born in Barnwell County, SC, the son of Charity Gilliard and Allen Nix.
+Distinguished educator, religious leader, and businessman, Nix was born in Barnwell County, SC, the son of Charity Gilliard and Allen Nix.
 He attended secondary school in Barnwell County and later matriculated at Claflin University completing the normal course of study in 1890.
-He finished his college level work at Claflin and Benedict College, fulfilling requirements for the A.B. and A.M. degrees from Claflin.
-He later received doctorate of divinity degrees from both Claflin and Benedict in 1907, and completed further post-graduate study at the University of Chicago.
+He finished his college-level work at Claflin and Benedict College, fulfilling requirements for the A.B. and A.M. degrees from Claflin.
+He later received a doctorate of divinity degrees from both Claflin and Benedict in 1907 and completed further post-graduate study at the University of Chicago.
 When the Colored Normal Industrial Agricultural and Mechanical College of South Carolina (now South Carolina State University) was organized in 1896, Nix was immediately invited to join the faculty, becoming head of the Mathematics Department, and later was made Dean of the School.
 In addition, Nix became a noted minister and religious leader in the Baptist denomination and was instrumental in the establishment of Mt.
 Pisgah Baptist Church in Orangeburg.
-Nix owned and operated a 200 acre farm in Orangeburg County.
+Nix owned and operated a 200-acre farm in Orangeburg County.
 A Mason and Pythian, Nix married the former Sylvia Robinson of Orangeburg.

 Benjamin Gilbert Johnson - 1906 - 1981